yojoots/libbitcoin-system-wiki/Depreciation-Principle.md

 5.0% = 10% - 5%
 0.5% = 10% - 20%
 ```
 If sale and full depreciation of products occurs immediately after production, the products exhibit an infinite rate of depreciation, or no [durability](https://en.wikipedia.org/wiki/Durable_good).
 While production still earns interest, there is full economic contraction (no wealth).
-On the other hand, if products exhibit no depreciation, economic growth is the interest rate.
+On the other hand, if products exhibit no depreciation economic growth is the interest rate.
 ```
 growth-rate = interest-rate - depreciation-rate
 -∞% = 10% - ∞%